 You will be wearing compression devices on your legs or feet to help prevent blood clots.
 You may also be given a daily injection to help reduce your risk of blood clots.

 You will have a drip in your arm.
+You may have a drain in your knee.
 You may have a urinary catheter.